envimate/message-mate/README.md

 messageBus.unsubcribe(subscriptionId);
 ```
 The `MessageBusBuilder` is used to configure and create a MessageBus.
-On a MessageBus instance the `subscribe` method is used to add a Subscriber (or a
+The `subscribe` method is again overloaded to either add  Subscriber or java
-java Consumer as shorter convenience).
-The first parameter defines the type of class
+Consumer.
+The first parameter defines the type of class of the subscription.
-the subscription is done for.
-After this point all messages of this class or an subclass
+All messages messages of this class or an subclass are delivered to its subscriber.
-are delivered to this subscriber.
-The returned subscriptionId is used in case the subscriber
+The returned subscriptionId is used in case the subscriber wants to remove its
-wants to remove its subscription.
+subscription.

 #### Filter
-The MessageBus can add filter, that get access to all messages:
+The MessageBus can add Filter, that get access to all messages:

 ```java
 final Filter<Object> filter = new Filter<Object>() {